PistonDevelopers/Piston-Tutorials/sudoku/chp-03.md

 use opengl_graphics::{OpenGL, GlGraphics};
 ```

-Add a setting telling the window backend which OpenGL version to use:
+Add a setting that tells the window backend which OpenGL version to use:

 ```rust
   let opengl = OpenGL::V3_2;